ibm-cloud-docs/assistant/dialog-runtime.md

 ## Disambiguation ![Premium plan only](images/premium0.png)
 {: #disambiguation}

+This feature is available only to Premium users.
+{: tip}

 When you enable disambiguation, you instruct the service to ask users for help when it finds that more than one dialog node can respond to their input.
 Instead of guessing which node to process, your assistant shares a list of the top node options with the user, and asks the user to pick the right one.

 ![Shows a sample conversation between a user and the assistant, where the assistant asks for clarification from the user.](images/disambig-demo.png)